HOW TO CUFF JEANS | MEN’S GUIDE TO

 Skinny jeans need a skinny cuff— that’s the golden rule.
 Stacks are the best for skinny jeans.

 How to cuff jeans with boots

 High ankle boots need a high cuff to show off all that gritty, distressed leather.
-There’s no point buying expensive military boots and then hiding 70% of them under your jeans.
-A pin-roll or deep cuff works best here, depending on the width of your denim.
+A deep cuff works best here, depending on the width of your denim.

 Matching your denim jeans cuffs to your shoe style

-A basic single cuff or pin-roll cuff is usually fine for low tops.
-You want the hem to finish about one centimeter above the shoe.
-Enough to give your ankle some definition, but not so much that you’re flashing calf.
+A basic single cuff is your go-to choice for low tops.
+Aim for the hem to end roughly a centimetre above the shoe.
+This strikes the perfect balance between highlighting your ankle without revealing too much calf.
 To be honest, almost any cuff style can work with low tops.
-They’re super versatile.
+They’re super versatile. .

 Formal low top shoes

 When dressing up, it's all about subtlety.
 Consider opting for a natural break — a trip to your tailor to hem your jeans, so the fabric gently grazes the laces, introducing a delicate fold.
 Alternatively, a thick double cuff can serve you just as well.
 The key is not to let the fabric bunch and stack.